-The diverse perspectives, motivations, attitudes, and needs of these four generations have changed the dynamics of the legal workforce.
-A little insight into the differences among the generations can help you better understand the needs and expectations of your colleagues in an age-diverse workforce.
-By learning the motivations and generational footprint of each segment, you can leverage your talents and capitalize on the diversity of your legal teams.
+The diverse perspectives, motivations, attitudes, and needs of these four generations have changed the dynamics of the legal setting.
+A little insight into the differences among the generations can help explain the needs and expectations of an age-diverse workforce.
+By learning the motivations and generational footprint of each segment, individuals can leverage their own talents and capitalize on the diversity of their legal teams.

-Born between 1927 and 1945, Traditionalists (also known as the Silent Generation) in the legal workplace today are in their 60s, 70s, and 80s.
-About 95% of Traditionalists are retired from the workforce.
-Those who are not retired are at or near retirement age and many are working reduced hours.
-Many Traditionalists in the legal workplace are aging partners, managers and “of counsel” to law firms.
+Born between 1927 and 1945, Traditionalists (also known as the Silent Generation) are in their 70s and 80s.
+Approximately 95 percent of Traditionalists are retired from the workforce.
+Those who are not retired are at or near retirement age, and many are working reduced hours.
+Many Traditionalists in the legal workplace are aging partners, managers, and “of counsel” to law firms.

 On the job, Traditionalists are hardworking and loyal.
-Raised during the Depression, Traditionalists cherish their jobs and are hard workers.
-Many Traditionalists have worked for only one employer their entire work life and are extremely loyal to coworkers and employers.
-Traditionalists are great team players and get along well with others in the workplace.
+Raised during the Depression, Traditionalists cherish their jobs.
+Many Traditionalists have worked for only one employer their entire work life.
+Traditionalists are team players and get along well with others in the workplace.

 Traditionalists differ from younger generations in how they process and respond to information.
-They are less tech-savvy than younger generations and prefer in-person interaction to e-mails and technological gadgets.
-Therefore, the best way to engage this generation is through face-to-face interaction.
+They are less tech-savvy than younger generations and prefer in-person interaction rather than e-mails and technological gadgets.
+Therefore, the best way to engage this generation is in person.

-Born between 1946 and 1964, the Baby Boomer generation is predominately in their 40s and 50s.
+Born between 1946 and 1964, the Baby Boomer is predominately in their late 50s and 60s.
 They are well-established in their careers and hold positions of power and authority.
 This generational segment constitutes a large majority of today’s law firm leaders, corporate executives, senior paralegals, and legal managers.
-In fact, nearly 70 percent of law firm partners are Baby Boomers.
+In fact, nearly 60 percent of law firm partners are Baby Boomers.

-Members of the Post-War War II generation, Baby Boomers are loyal, work-centric and cynical.
-This generation has lived through many changes in the legal industry and brings a different perspective to the workplace.
+Members of the post-World War II generation, Baby Boomers are loyal, work-centric and cynical.
+This generation has lived through many changes in the legal industry and bring a different perspective to the workplace.

-Baby Boomers often equate salaries, high billables and long hours with success and commitment to the workplace.
+Baby Boomers often equate salaries, high billables, and long hours with success and commitment to the workplace.
 They value face time in the office and may not welcome work flexibility or work/life balance trends.
-High levels of responsibility, perks, praise, and challenges will motivate this generation.
+High levels of responsibility, perks, praise, and challenges motivate this generation.

 Generation X encompasses the 44 to 50 million Americans born between 1965 and 1980.
-This generation marks the period of birth decline after the baby boom and is significantly smaller than the previous and succeeding generations.
-Members of Generation X are largely in their 30’s and early 40’s and hold junior partner, senior associate, mid-level paralegal and mid-level support staff positions in law firms as well as middle-management positions in corporate legal departments.
+This generation marks a period of a declining birth rate after the baby boom and is significantly smaller than the previous and succeeding generations.
+Members of Generation X are largely in their 40s and early 50s and hold junior partner, senior associate, mid-level paralegal and mid-level support staff positions in law firms as well as middle-management positions in corporate legal departments.

-Generation Y legal professionals are in their 20s and are just entering the workforce.
+Generation Y legal professionals are in their 20s and 30s.
 With numbers estimated as high as 70 million, Generation Y (also known as the Millennials) is the fastest growing segment of today’s workforce.
 As law firms compete for available talent, employers cannot ignore the needs, desires, and attitudes of this vast generation.

 Generation Y are excellent multi-taskers and prefer communications through e-mail and text messaging over face-to-face interaction.
-Their attitude is “don’t waste my time making me come to your office.”
-They would rather send an e-mail so they can be drafting a brief, research a case and answering e-mail at the same time.
+This generation would rather send an e-mail so they can be drafting a brief, research a case, and answering e-mail at the same time.
 Cyber training and lectures through web-based delivery systems may be more effective than traditional lectures.

 The legal industry is notorious for imposing long hours and billable hour quotas.
 As Generation Y demands work/life balance in the law firm, employers will need to accommodate them by creating a culture of flexibility.
-E-mail, laptops, Blackberrys, and other technology tools will help Generation Y work remotely and remain connected 24/7.
+Mobile technology tools will help Generation Y work remotely and remain connected 24/7.

-When working with or supervising Generation Y, it’s wise to impose structure and stability and cultivate a team-oriented environment.
+When working with or supervising Generation Y, it is wise to impose structure and stability and cultivate a team-oriented environment.
 Immediate feedback and praise will help motivate and reassure this young generation.
 Frequent communication and reassurance will help keep members of Generation Y eager and involved.